Keio University

 The Trajectory of India's Growth

-India, with the world's second-largest population of 1.3 billion people, is attracting the attention of market participants.
-The Chinese economy, which achieved high growth with the world's largest population of 1.4 billion, has seen visible cracks in recent years due to trade friction with the United States and domestic non-performing loan issues.
-Compared to China, more than half of India's population is under the age of 30, and it is in an environment where it can easily benefit from the tailwind of a demographic dividend due to an increasing working population.
-Therefore, India seems to have superior potential for future economic growth.
-In the general election for the lower house in May 2019, the Bharatiya Janata Party led by Prime Minister Modi won a landslide victory, securing more seats than in the previous 2014 results.
-The stable continuation of the Modi administration, which has managed the government with the promotion of economic reform as its banner, will also work positively for the Indian economy.
+India, with the world's second-largest population of 1.3 billion, is attracting the attention of market participants.
+In recent years, the Chinese economy, which achieved high growth with the world's largest population of 1.4 billion, has shown visible signs of strain due to trade friction with the United States and domestic bad debt issues.
+Compared to China, more than half of India's population is under the age of 30, creating an environment that easily benefits from the demographic bonus of a growing labor force.
+Consequently, India appears to have superior potential for future economic growth.
+In the general election for the lower house in May 2019, the Bharatiya Janata Party, led by Prime Minister Modi, won a landslide victory, securing more seats than in the 2014 results.
+The stable continuation of the Modi administration, which has managed the government with a focus on promoting economic reform, will also work positively for the Indian economy.

 International Expansion of Highly Skilled Human Resources